 A variety of teaching and learning methods are employed to deliver the course and these are tailored to meet your needs.
 A wide variety of assessment tools are used: formal essays, class tests, coursework, presentations and examinations.
 The purpose of this is to give you the opportunity to develop your assessment skills throughout the year and to demonstrate your strengths in different types of assessment.

 Psychology is concerned with understanding all aspects of human behaviour and a person’s underlying thoughts, feelings and motivations.
 You will be expected to have a great interest in investigating and analysing how humans think, feel and behave.
 The Foundation Year will encourage you to develop further your own problem solving, communication and interpersonal skills.
-After successful completion of the Foundation Year, which is held at both Stoke Sixth Form College and Newcastle-Under-Lyme College, you will finish your studies at the Stoke campus of Staffordshire University.
+After successful completion of the Foundation Year, which is held at Stoke Sixth Form College you will finish your studies at the Stoke campus of Staffordshire University.

 At least 56 UCAS points, which should also include one GCE/VCE A level pass or equivalent.